 Dystopia Chapter 29: The Evening's Entertainment

-Despondent watch as the wagon, our livestock, extra harnesses, miscellaneous junk, and concealed cash recede from my view into the darkness.
-The immediate challenge, stay dry, keep out of sight, out of the wind, and find boots.
+Watch as the wagon, our livestock, extra harnesses, miscellaneous junk, and concealed cash recede from my view into the darkness.
+The immediate challenges are to stay dry, keep out of sight, out of the wind, and find boots.
 And plot our next steps.

 Where are Frank and Addison?
-Likely siting around a table enjoying a warm meal.
+Likely sitting around a table, enjoying a warm meal.
 The other members of the crew?
 Settling in for the night?
 What happens if they inadvertently encounter the wagon and the thieves?
 What about tomorrow?
 Breathe and get some rest.
 Closed my eyes and sat back.
-The sounds from the eatery calling.
+The sounds and smells from the eatery were calling.
 Can’t unwind, too cold.
 Still on an adrenaline high.

 Trying to sleep.
 Impossible.
-Screw rest, gotta move.
-So I head toward the spot I saw the wagon as it slipped away.
+Screw the rest, gotta move.
+So I headed toward the spot I saw the wagon as it slipped away.
 Toward town.
 I’ll head toward the light from the restaurant.
 Collar up, hat down, move, sloshing through puddles along a darkened street.

-Lights pulling me forward, like a moth to a flame, close now.
-I can hear voices, the smell of cooking reminding me of my hunger.
+The lights ahead pulled me closer.
+I can hear voices; the smell of cooking reminds me of my hunger.
 Not thinking all that well as I cross the cracked sidewalk, entering through a partially closed door with no plan in hand.
 Lights temporarily blind me, stop to take in the room as my eyes adjust.
 Tables with a few customers scatter about.
 Here I stand, shoeless, drenched, center of attention, grab an empty seat at a nearby table, sigh, and with head in hands wait, resting, exhale.
 Hoping a server would soon arrive.
 Conversations cease.
-I feel someone is approaching, god I hope a server.
+I feel someone is approaching; I hope it’s a server.

-“This is just not your day,” a male’s voice rumbles.
+“This is just not your day,” a male voice rumbled.

-Feels like I have just been punched in the gut.
-Don’t look, maybe he will just walk away.
+Don’t look; maybe he will just walk away.
 A bad dream.
 He now stands just beyond the table, gun in hand.
 Place my hands gingerly on the table, pushing myself away from the table to a standing position, looking up, taking a moment to focus.
 “I’m sorry.
 Have we met before?”

 I can vaguely see others in the shadows, observing, waiting for the drama to unfold.
 I had become the evening’s entertainment.